In this article

 - Drafts or uneven temperatures between levels

 Floor insulation may be part of the solution.
-That said, many homes will see bigger benefits from attic or wall upgrades first.
+That said, many homeowners see bigger benefits from attic insulation in Charlotte homes compared to other investments in their home due to the combination of both enhanced comfort and cost savings.
 The smartest approach is to look at the whole picture and tackle the areas where you will get the most improvement.

-If you are not sure what makes sense for your house, give us a call.
+If you are not sure what makes sense for your house, schedule a free energy analysis.
 At Standard Insulating Company, we have been working in Charlotte attics, crawl spaces, and garage ceilings for decades.
 We will take a look, tell you what we find, and help you plan the right next step.